alvisezingales/alvisezingales/README.md

 ## 🔭 I'm currently working on

-- improving my Spring Boot skills
+- improving my Java and PL/SQL skills through the iDempiere framework
-- improving my Networking Knowledge

 ## 🌱 I'm currently learning

-- Improving my backend skills with Java
-- Studying from some Angular tutorials to be able to build an application frontend side too!
+- How to build a Mobile App with Flutter

 ## 💼 Technical Skills